POCUMTUCK STATE OF MIND

 What anthropologists call scapegoating, René Girard calls mimetic violence: the community, unable to resolve its internal tensions, converges on a single figure as the source of its disorder and expels them.
 The expulsion produces temporary solidarity.
 The solidarity feels like healing.
 It is not healing.
 It is suppression, and suppression requires repetition.

-The INENAS report documents CCS operating at the legislative scale in Massachusetts.
-The 1869 Act performed a complete DARVO sequence through state policy.
+The CCS operates not only interpersonally but at legislative scale.
+The 1869 Enfranchisement and Allotment Act performed a complete DARVO sequence through state policy in Massachusetts.
 It denied the legitimacy of tribal land held through sovereign relationships by recategorizing it as individual taxable real estate.
 It attacked the legitimacy of collective governance by framing tribal status as an obstacle to citizenship and progress.
 It reversed the frame so that the dispossession of Native communities became their incorporation into equal citizenship — a framing that made theft appear to be a gift.
-And it walked away: the Commonwealth’s subsequent refusal in 1977 to create an Indian Housing Authority, even as other states established them, institutionalized the disengagement across more than a century of policy.
+And it walked away: the Commonwealth's subsequent refusal in 1977 to create an Indian Housing Authority, even as other states established them, institutionalized the disengagement across more than a century of policy.
+Practitioners seeking empirical grounding for this mechanism at population scale in Massachusetts are directed to the Boston Indicators / INENAS collaboration's 2024 report, which documents it with the precision the topic deserves.

 The Klan's Northern Empire and the Floral Klavern